AJohnstone2007/ART/old/tokenisation/README.md

-#### Tokenisation
+# Tokenisation

+Some parsing algorithms perform lexicalisation as a separate phase that runs before the parsers starts; some parsers are in a producer-consumer relationship with the lexical phase.

+We have two approaches to smoothing out the overheads presented by lexicalisation:

+1. Use a 'character level' grammar, that is one in which the grammar's terminals are individual characters

+2. 'Tokenise' the input strings, by replacing (say) all identifiers with the keyword ID, and similarly for other paraterminal patterns.

-This is a technical note describing my technique for building tokenisation tools.
+These tokenised strings have file type `.tok`; this is a technical note describing one technique for building tokenisation tools.

 RDP has a little-known option -L which prints out a tokenised version of an input string.
 Whitespace and comments are output as a single